influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/get-started-auth.md

 After enabling authentication, we will walk through some basic examples of managing users and permissions.

-{{% note %}}
-#### Authentication recommended on public endpoints
-If InfluxDB Enterprise is being deployed on a publicly accessible endpoint, we strongly recommend enabling authentication.
-Otherwise, data and potentially destructive commands will be publicly available to any unauthenticated user.
-For additional security,
-InfluxDB Enterprise should be run behind a third-party service.
-Authentication and authorization should not be soley relied upon to prevent access and protect data from malicious actors.
-{{% /note %}}

 ## Enable authentication

 Authentication is disabled by default in InfluxDB and InfluxDB Enterprise.